Aynug/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switches the current user to the user betty.
+(1)Create a script that switches the current user to th

+e user betty.(2)